neptunelabs/fsi-viewer-360-samples/samples/javascript-api/README.md

 This example is a simple demonstration of how to use these methods and callbacks.

-To display zoom with FSI Viewer, all you need to do is add the following script to the top of your page to the top of your web page:
+To display a spin with FSI Viewer, all you need to do is add the following script to the top of your web page:

 ```html
 <script